grencez/grencez.dev/2020/keyboard-layout-20201022/index.md

 ## Problems with Xmodmap

 The simplicity of Xmodmap is fantastic, but it doesn't seem low-level enough in some cases.
-For example, after recent update (of X?), `xmodmap` does not affect keyboard shortcuts of some programs (e.g., "new tab" in Chromium) until they restart.
+For example, after a recent update (of X?), `xmodmap` does not affect keyboard shortcuts of some programs (e.g., "new tab" in Chromium) until they restart.
 Perhaps that example has a solution, but I'd also like to set a system default instead of typing a command after rebooting or plugging in new keyboard.

 ## Native X config (XKB)